Keyboard shortcuts

 [terminal]

-The [terminal] section contains color definitions corresponding to the standard 16 ANSI colors:
+The [terminal] section contains color overrides corresponding to the standard 16 ANSI colors:

 • bright_black